vector-of-bool/vector-of-bool.github.io/_posts/2018-08-19-path-taxonomy.md

 join(join(foo, bar), baz)   -> foo/bar/baz
 ```

-A _relative_ path itself _cannot_ resolve a resource.
+A _relative_ path by itself _cannot_ resolve a resource.
 We need to join it with
-an absolute path in order to produce a full path to a resource.
-For many tools
+an absolute path (the _base_ path) in order to produce an absolute path to a
-this joining is implicit (using the current working directory as the left-hand
+resource.
+For many tools this joining is implicit (using the current working
-of the join).
+directory as the left-hand of the join).

 ### Root Path